pr0ta9/Genesis/README.md

 # Genesis AI Assistant

-A sophisticated multimodal AI assistant with LangGraph orchestration, supporting images, audio, documents, and video processing using OpenAI's gpt-oss models.
+A sophisticated multimodal AI assistant with LangGraph orchestration, TiDB vector storage, and smart precedent learning.
+Genesis processes images, audio, documents, and more using locally-hosted OpenAI gpt-oss models through Ollama.

 ## What Genesis Can Do

-- **AI-Powered Image Processing**: Intelligent image manipulation, OCR, text removal, and inpainting
+- **AI-Powered Document Processing**: Advanced OCR with PaddleOCR, intelligent text merging, translation, and extraction from images and PDFs
+- **Image Processing**: Text removal, inpainting with custom fonts, and intelligent image manipulation
-- **Audio Processing**: Advanced noise suppression and audio enhancement
+- **Audio Processing**: Noise reduction and audio enhancement using advanced algorithms
-- **Document Processing**: OCR, translation, and text extraction from images and PDFs
+- **Smart Workflow Learning**: TiDB-powered precedent system that learns from your processing patterns
-- **Web Search**: Integrated web search capabilities
+- **Web Search Integration**: Built-in web search capabilities for enhanced AI responses
-- **Real-time Processing**: WebSocket support for live updates and streaming
+- **Real-time Processing**: WebSocket support for live updates and streaming execution
 - **Full-Stack Architecture**: Python backend with FastAPI, Next.js frontend with React and TypeScript

 ## Quick Start Guide